About the Fund

 Dr. Shen endowed this Memorial Award in 2007, in gratitude to his parents and in the hope of encouraging Chinese engineering graduate students to develop as leaders and innovators in their careers.

-The Sienhua New and Tsu Way Shen Memorial Award is administered by the dean of the College of Engineering in consultation with the associate dean for Graduate Education.
+The Sienhua New and Tsu Way Shen Memorial Award is administered by the Dean of the College of Engineering in consultation with the Associate Dean for Graduate and Professional Education.
 The award is intended to ease the recipient’s transition to the United States and may be used at the recipient’s discretion to offset travel to the United States, housing while at the University of Michigan, books, computer supplies, tuition for extracurricular academic enrichment, attendance at professional conferences or other educational pursuits, especially those related to entrepreneurship and multidisciplinary collaboration, or for cultural education such as attendance at musical or artistic events.
 The award is for one year and is not renewable.

 - Must be a first-year graduate student (Master’s or PhD) enrolled in the College of Engineering